 * large paper coffee filters or paper towels

-1. Cut a ripe tomato in half and squeeze the pulp and seeds into a storage container. *If saving more than one variety use separate containers for each and label them.
+1. Cut a ripe tomato in half.
+Squeeze the pulp and seeds into a storage container. *If saving more than one variety use separate containers for each and label them.

 2. Cover with a lid and set aside on your kitchen counter.

-3. Allow the contents to ferment at room temperature until a thin layer of mold appears (this takes around three to five days).
-Fermenting the seeds removes the gel layer that covers each seed and prevents it from germinating.
+3. Let the seeds ferment at room temperature until a thin layer of mold appears (*this takes about three to five days).
+Fermentation removes the protective gel layer covering each seed.
+This gel will prevent the seed from germinating if left intact.
 Keep checking to make sure the seeds don’t germinate (swell), which makes them unusable.

-Skim off the layer of mold and any seeds that are stuck to it.
+4. After a few days, skim off the mold layer and any seeds that are stuck to it.
 They will not be viable.
-(These seeds are from a yellow tomato–thus the lighter color).

-3. Line a fine mesh strainer with a large coffee filter or paper towel.
-Add seeds and rinse with cool water.
+5. Line a fine mesh strainer with a large coffee filter or paper towel.
+Add the seeds and rinse with cool water.
 Pick out any non-seed solids that remain.

-4. Spread the rinsed seeds on a paper coffee filter or paper towel and gently separate them.
-Set aside to dry at room temperature out of direct sunlight for a week.
+6. Spread the rinsed seeds on a paper coffee filter, or paper towel, and gently separate them.
+Dry at room temperature out of direct sunlight for one week.

 Happy seed saving everyone!